• Skip to primary navigation

 How is an electric vehicle’s fuel efficiency calculated?

-There are approximately 33.7 kWh per gallon of fuel according to the EPA and 8.9 kWh per litre according to NRCAN.
+There are approximately 8.9 kWh per litre of gasoline according to NRCAN.

 What are the most fuel-efficient electric cars in Canada?